-Every spring, nearly 1,700 cherry trees lining Washington DC’s Tidal Basin burst into color in a beautiful display of floral fireworks.
-The cherry blossoms, or sakura, symbolically mark the beginning of spring.
-It also provides the inspiration for Washington DC’s cherry blossom festival, one of many celebrated around the world.
+Each spring, the cherry blossoms lining Washington DC’s Tidal Basin burst into color in a beautiful display of floral fireworks.
 But the peak bloom period lasts only a few days, and precisely when it happens varies each year.
 This site brings together information about visiting the cherry blossoms and Washington DC, peak bloom forecasts, and up-to-date photos to help you make the most of your own visit or follow along from afar.

 The short answer is that there’s no easy answer.
 On average, the peak bloom occurs sometime around the last week or so of March through the first week or so of April.
 But precisely when during that period varies year to year.
 So here’s the longer version.

 Some local recommendations on where to stay if you’re visiting from out of town to see the cherry blossoms.

 Information on the best ways to get down to the Tidal Basin to see the cherry blossoms, including by Metro, by car, and by bike.